Yash2001340/flames_game/README.md

 M-MARRIAGE
 E-ENEMY
 S-SIBLINGS
-It is a small javascript game hope you will enjoy
+It is a small javascript game I hope you will enjoy